The only Dutch book to successfully overturn a full book ban:

 Roger Vleugels, freedom of information specialist

-Source:dedoofpotgeneraal.nl/doc/persbericht.png (Quote provided via email, September 11, 2017)
+Source:dedoofpotgeneraal.nl/doc/persbericht.pdf (Quote provided via email, 11 September 2017) (๐ณ๐ฑ)

 “I did not dismiss my most senior civil servant [who had signed the declaration of insanity on my behalf].
 I did not replace the top team.
 It was a terrible dilemma.
 Even now, I’m not sure if I made the right call.”